ivanurra/portfolio-v2/README.md

 ## portfolio v2

-Made with NextJS & TailwindCSS.
+The second iteration of ivanurra.dev built with NextJS & TailwindCSS and hosted with Vercel.